rghv3141/project-chronos/README.md

 Project Title: Project Chronos: The AI Archeologist

-Student Name and ID :
+Student Name : PARTH NAYYAR
+ID : SE25UDSC079

 Project Description : this is an ai tool which uses gemini to reconstruct the user given messy text into a more formal text